XavierBerger/RPi-Monitor/docs/source/24_addons.rst

 Addons are ``html`` pages, ``javascript`` and ``css`` directly integrated into **RPi-Monitor**.
 The activation of an addon is done into **RPi-Monitor** configuration file.

-The following line is showing how to activate the default addons explaing addons feature:
+The following line is showing how to activate the default addons explaining addons feature:

 ::

   web.addons.1.name=Addons
   web.addons.1.addons=about

+To remove this addons, simply comment out or delete these lines.

 It is possible to use an addon many time into a same configuration file (using different parameters if the addon support them).

 The next part of this chapter shows some examples of addons and highlight the possibilities of this feature.

+.. important:: ``id`` has to start by 1 and incrementing.
+This is defining the order of addons with the menu.

 Top3 Addon
 ----------